ra-im/gpt-3-vanillajs-project/README.md

 - `openAIApi`: OpenAi offers various tools and APIs for natural language processing, machine learning, and other AI-related tasks.
 One of their APIs was used in this project.

 ## Install_and_Run
 To install and run this program, you have to generate an OpenAi API key.
-Create a .env file and paste your key in this file using thie format:
+Create a .env file within the backend directory and paste your key in this file using thie format:
 ```.env
 OPENAI_API_KEY="YOUR_API_KEY"
 ```